akash19jain/nand2tetris/README.md

 12. Mux8Way16
 13. DMux4Way
 14. DMux8Way
+15. Not
-The hdl (Hardware Descriptor Language) file contains the code for the chipset.
+The `.hdl` (Hardware Descriptor Language) file contains the code for the chipset and the `.out` file contains the output for the corresponding chipsets.